The Vox and Burndept Works, West Street, Erith, Kent

 West Street: the Works were off to the left at the warning triangle on the striped pole.

-After the end Jennings Musical Industries in late 1967-early 1968, the West Street Works became the home of Vox Sound Equipment Ltd, and Vox Sound Ltd.
+After the end Jennings Musical Industries in early 1968, the West Street Works became the home of Vox Sound Equipment Ltd, and Vox Sound Ltd.

 A former member of Vox Sound Ltd. staff recalled: